kevinxuan/MIDS_W205_Assignment2/README.md

 Here are some example questions that would be useful to know, but again, you choose your own (1 to 3).These examples are meant to get you started/thinking, they are optional.

-1. How many assesstments are in the dataset?
+1. How many assessments are in the dataset?
 2. What's the name of your Kafka topic?
 How did you come up with that name?
 3. How many people took *Learning Git*?
 4. What is the least common course taken?
 And the most common?